Nine arrested over capsized migrant boat, as Greek authorities criticized for failure to respond - KVIA

 A CNN investigation in 2020 revealed allegations of an illegal pushback campaign by Athens against migrants and asylum seekers reaching Greek shores.
 The Greek Migration Ministry denied the claims.

-“The Greek authorities, reportedly also Italy and Malta, had already been alerted several hours earlier,” Alarm Phone claimed.
+A UNHCR spokesperson confirmed to CNN that it received the email from Alarm Phone on Tuesday evening and said that the UN agency asked Greek authorities to take action.

-“It is due to systematic pushbacks that boats are trying to avoid Greece, navigating much longer routes, and risking lives at sea.”
+A separate email, which Alarm Phone shared with CNN, appears to show Frontex confirming receipt of Alarm Phone’s SOS email on Tuesday afternoon.

-The Greek coast guard said in a statement it repeatedly asked the boat if it needed assistance and that the agency was told it did not.
+The Greek coast guard said in a press release it repeatedly asked the boat if it needed assistance and that the agency was told it did not.

-Greek authorities said it could not intervene with the boat without being asked for assistance, given that the boat was in international waters.
-Greek authorities have told CNN they offered help but it was declined.
+Greek authorities also said they could not intervene with the boat without being asked for assistance, as the boat was in international waters.

 A huge search-and-rescue operation continued on Friday but no survivors have been found since its initial phase early on Wednesday.